mtiessler/Experiment-Design-Project/README.md

 }
 ```

-For inquiries, contact Jiayin Wang (JiayinWangTHU AT gmail.com).
+> **Contact:** For questions, please reach out to Jiayin Wang (JiayinWangTHU at gmail dot com).

+> **Disclaimer:** This repository is a work in progress.
+It implements core concepts from the paper but may not exactly match every experimental detail from the SIGIR publication.